ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/exponentialmovingaverage.md

 **Returned values**

-- Returnes an [exponentially smoothed moving average](https://en.wikipedia.org/wiki/Moving_average#Exponential_moving_average) of the values for the past `x` time at the latest point of time (https://en.wikipedia.org/wiki/Unix_time).
+- Returnes an [exponentially smoothed moving average](https://en.wikipedia.org/wiki/Moving_average#Exponential_moving_average) of the values for the past `x` time at the latest point of time.

 Type: [Float64](../../../sql-reference/data-types/float.md#float32-float64).